-Feature class id

-Uniqueness Not unique; multiple elements can have the 1 ,

-same class.

-Usage Grouping elements for Identifying a single element

-styling and scripting. for styling, scripting, or
+Feature class id Uniqueness Not unique; multiple elements can have the same Unique; only one element can have a specific ID. class. - Usage Grouping elements for Identifying a single element styling and scripting. for styling, scripting, or

 linking.

 Selector in . (dot) # (hash)

 CSS

-Selector in Document. get Elements document.getElementById()
+Selector in Document. get Elements By document.getElementById()

-JavaScript By Class Name()
+JavaScript Class Name()